-THE PROBLEM WITH POTENTIAL BUYERS OF BUSINESSES
+THE PROBLEM FOR BUYERS OF BUSINESSES

 Too many potential buyers of small and midsize businesses do not know what is fair and reasonable during their interaction with business sellers, business brokers, M&A intermediaries, professional service providers, sources of financing and other people and organizations they encounter during the buyers’ process to locate and purchase worthwhile businesses for sale.